wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/openscap/oscap-configuration.rst

 **Step 4: Dashboards**

-Finally, you can explore all results using the OpenSCAP dashboards for Kibana.
+Finally, you can explore all results using the OpenSCAP module.

 .. thumbnail:: ../../../../images/wodles-oscap/pci-dashboard.png
     :align: center